 The Philippines finished with its first Gold of the PARA Games from Athletics in the Wheel Chair Women’s Javelin.
 While Cendy Abubano took Gold with 13.04m, Jecebel Tondcilla took Silver with 12.80m.
 And Thi Lanh Than of Vietnam Bronze with 12.66m.
 Also, another Filipino Marites Burce took Bronze with 11.73m.

-Furthermore although a team effort.
-Especially relevant was the Throwers were predominately coached by Nixon Mas.
-Mas a Former National coach who was removed by the PATAFA Management after 2015 now works for the Phil Spada.
-Most noteworthy Mas was previously responsible for leading Danilo Fresnido.
+Furthermore, although a team effort.
+Especially relevant was Nixon Mas predominately coached the Throwers.
+Mas, a Former National coach who was removed by the PATAFA Management after 2015, now works for Phil Spada.
+Most noteworthy, Mas was previously responsible for leading Danilo Fresnido.
 And Rosie Villarito in Javelin to SEA Games Gold titles.

 TOTAL NUMBER OF MEDALS FOR ATHLETICS 9 GOLDS